AustenLamacraft/academic-kickstart/content/slides/new-rules/index.md

 - Disjoint regions $A$ and $\bar A$: how much does one tell about the other?

-- Use [mutual information](https://en.wikipedia.org/wiki/Mutual_information): a measure of the non-independence of random variables
+- Use [mutual information](https://en.wikipedia.org/wiki/Mutual_information): measure of dependence of random variables

 - Suggested in this context by [Pizzi *et al.* (2022)](https://arxiv.org/abs/2204.03016)